closertotheend/java-minimalist-convention/README.md

  3. If you want to extend a class.. (do not use abstract class or ordinary class, use composition and interfaces)
     * Try to decouple class into smaller clasees.
 Use composition over inheritance.
     * Use Interface instead of abstract class (especially, starting from java 8).
-    * If you cannot two apply mention options, then use abstract class, and only then ordinary class (probably this is poor design).
+    * If you cannot apply two mentioned options, then use abstract class, and only then ordinary class (probably this will lead to poor design).
     * Learn Strategy pattern.
     * And maybe Factory pattern.
     * Go(golang) does not have classes, only interfaces.